 If you have any further questions on the content of your classes, or which courses to choose, please get in touch with your ERASMUS-coordinator.
 If you have any general doubts or questions, please don’t hesitate to contact us, the mentors of the faculty.

 Once the semester has started, the following information/institutions might be helpful for you:

 Academic Calendar: Information about holidays, term duration etc.

-Facilities & Locations: The campus of the University of Leipzig is organized decentrally: A map of the city and a list with all relevant addresses are handed out during the Welcome week of the International Office.
+Facilities & Locations: The campus of the University of Leipzig is organized decentrally: Map of the city and a list with all relevant addresses

 Studying and Teaching: If you face trouble concerning your courses/seminars/lectures during the term you can contact your ERASMUS coordinator.